Auxiliary Function-Based Algorithm for Blind Extraction of a Moving Speaker: Problem Formulation

-In other words, we will assume that ${\bf y}_k$ in the description given by \eqref{eq:BSE_mixmodel} involves (only) $d-1$ linearly mixed signals.
+where $s_k$ represents the SOI, which corresponds to the first original signal in ${\bf s}_k$, ${\bf a}_k$ is the first column of ${\bf A}_k$, called the {\em mixing vector}; ${\bf y}_k$ represents the remaining signals.
+The assumption that \eqref{eq:BSE_mixmodel} is a rewrite of \eqref{eq:STFT_BSS_model} where the mixing matrices ${\bf A}_k$ are square and non-singular, hence invertible, guarantees the existence of a {\em separating vector} ${\bf w}_k$ such that ${\bf w}_k^H{\bf x}_k=s_k$.
+It brings the limitation that ${\bf y}_k$ involves (only) $d-1$ linearly mixed signals\footnote{The existence of ${\bf w}_k$ is important for the development of efficient algorithms; the assumption can be violated to some extent when applied in practice, as will be shown in the experimental section.}.

 The main assumption, similar to ICA and IVA, is that $s_k$ and ${\bf y}_k$ are independent.
-Compared to ICA/IVA, ${\bf y}_k$ need not necessarily be a mixture of $d-1$ independent signals as its separation into original signals is not the goal of BSE.
-This problem formulation corresponds with the approach referred to as Independent Component/Vector Extraction (ICE/IVE) recently introduced in \cite{koldovsky2019TSP}\footnote{In fact, ICE and IVE were shown to be the subproblems of ICA and IVA.
-Also, close relationships between ICE/IVE algorithms and previous nonGaussianity-based BSE methods \cite{hyvarinen1999,delfosse1995,lee2007fast} were proven in \cite{koldovsky2019TSP}.}.
+Compared to ICA/IVA, ${\bf y}_k$ need not necessarily be the mixture of independent signals as its separation into the original signals is not the goal of BSE.

-In ICE/IVE, a reduced parameterization of the mixing and de-mixing matrix is assumed, which involves only the parameters related to the the SOI: the mixing and the separating vector.
-It was proven that this structure is sufficient for the BSE task.
+In Independent Component/Vector Extraction (ICE/IVE), recently introduced in \cite{koldovsky2019TSP}\footnote{ICE and IVE were shown to be the subproblems of ICA and IVA, closely related to the previous nonGaussianity-based approaches \cite{hyvarinen1999,delfosse1995,lee2007fast}.}, a reduced parameterization of the mixing and de-mixing matrix is assumed, which involves only the parameters related to the the SOI: the mixing and the separating vector.} It was proven that this structure is sufficient for the BSE task.
 Specifically, the mixing matrix in \eqref{eq:STFT_BSS_model} and its inverse matrix can be parameterized, respectively, as

 and

 where $\I_d$ denotes the $d \times d$ identity matrix, ${\bf w}_k$ denotes the separating vector which is partitioned as ${\bf w}_k=[\beta_k;{\bf h}_k]$; the mixing vector ${\bf a}_k$ is partitioned as ${\bf a}_k=[\gamma_k;{\bf g}_k]$.
 The vectors ${\bf a}_k$ and ${\bf w}_k$ are linked through the so-called {\em distortionless constraint} ${\bf w}_k^H{\bf a}_k = 1$, which, equivalently, means